-2.3.42 The Council appointed GVA Grimley in association with Environ to prepare the Waste DPD and contribute to the Core Strategy waste matters.

-- 2.3.43 The Preferred Approach, was issued for public consultation in early 2011 - 2.3.44 In response to the representations to the preferred approach a revised Chapter 5 which includes a revised shortlist of preferred sites and associated text was consulted upon from 10 October 2011 to 19 December 2011. - 2.3.45 The comments from both rounds of consultation have been considered alongside an up to date evidence base as the Council moves towards the Publication Draft version.
-A HRA scoping report has been undertaken which has concluded that a full HRA is not required. - 2.3.46 It is anticipated that a Publication Draft will be considered by Members in late 2013 and potential adoption in late 2014 following an examination.
+- 2.3.62 The Council appointed GVA Grimley in association with Environ to prepare the Waste DPD and contribute to the Core Strategy waste matters. - 2.3.63 The Preferred Approach, was issued for public consultation in early 2011 - 2.3.64 In response to the representations to the preferred approach a revised Chapter 5 which includes a revised shortlist of preferred sites and associated text was consulted upon from 10 October 2011 to 19 December 2011. - 2.3.65 The comments from both rounds of consultation have been considered alongside an up to date evidence base as the Council moves towards the Publication Draft version.
+A HRA scoping report has been undertaken which has concluded that a full HRA is not required. - 2.3.66 In 2013, the Council has commenced work with consultant Urban Vision Partnership Ltd to provide an updated Waste Needs Assessment and Capacity Gap Analysis.
+This study will provide a sound and up-to-date evidence base (in full conformity with the National Planning Policy Framework) for the Waste Management Development Plan Document (DPD), which will include a robust analysis of the number of sites and facilities required. - 2.3.67 The key objectives of the Waste Needs Assessment, Capacity Gap Analysis and Site/Facility Requirements include: